Are you tax savvy?

 - If you're not already enrolled in your employer-sponsored retirement plan, please review your options and consider enrolling.

 - Consider increasing your contributions if you're already enrolled in your employer - sponsored retirement plan.

 - Review your completed 1040 tax form - look for ways to reduce taxes with the help of your financial and tax advisors.

 - Consider repositioning a portion of your investment portfolio to tax-deferred savings or investment strategies - to help reduce current taxes and avoid tax-time surprises.
 Explore annuities2 as another way to save for retirement on a tax-deferred basis.

 If you're not already taking advantage of these tax savvy strategies, don't delay -start building your financial independence plan today!

 Annuities are issued by The Variable Annuity Life Insurance Company, Houston, TX.
-Variable annuities are distributed by AIG Capital Services, Inc., member FINRA.
+Variable annuities are distributed by Corebridge Capital Services, Inc., member FINRA.

 Securities and investment advisory services offered through VALIC Financial Advisors, Inc., member FINRA, SIPC and an SEC-registered investment advisor.